hasibzunair/ieee18-cv/README.md

 * Download [Anaconda](https://www.anaconda.com/download/#download)
 * Run the .exe file
 * Search for Anaconda Navigator in your computer and open it
-* Go to environments >> set tab to "not installed" packages
+* Go to environments tab and then set tab to "not installed" packages
-* Search & install opencv-python, keras
+* Search & install opencv, keras
-* Open jupyter notebook from the UI(Anaconda Navigator) and create new notebook
+* Open jupyter notebook from the UI(Anaconda Navigator) and create new notebook(New>>Python 3)

-* Run(Shift+Enter) the following code
+* Enter the following code

 ```
 import numpy as np